pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Only a man who has felt ultimate despair is capable of feeling ultimate bliss."
 Also traslated as: "There is neither happiness nor misery in the world; there is only the comparison of one state with another, —nothing more.
 He who has felt the deepest grief is best able to experience supreme happiness.
 We must have felt what it is to die, Morrel, that we may appreciate the enjoyments of living."
---Alexandre Dumas (The Count of Monte Cristo)
+--Alexandre Dumas, *The Count of Monte Cristo*

 "Education is a progressive discovery of our own ignorance."
 --Will Durant